top of page

 Ivory Soap

-I thoroughly clean my brushes at the end of a session in two steps: first I remove most of the paint with a paper towel and walnut oil, then I clean the brushes with ivory soap and water.
+I thoroughly clean my brushes at the end of a session in two steps: first I remove most of the paint with a paper towel or rag (you can use also some walnut oil or any oil to help removing paint), then I clean the brushes with ivory soap and water.

 CVS or similar store.